Hurotamo/lend-and-borrow/README.md

 # lend-and-borrow
-sample smart contract for lend and borrow solidirty
+sample smart contract for lend and borrow solidity

 This Solidity contract implements a **Lending and Borrowing System** with collateral requirements and liquidation rules.
 Here's a breakdown of the contract's functionality and structure: